AshFoster/foodie-favourites/README.md

 - When adding pagination to profile.html it wasn't working initially.
 It was eventually fixed by using page_obj.object_list as the context to be looped over rather than the context that was explicitly defined in ProfileView.

+- Custom box shadow is applied to the welcome message area which still appears on smaller screens even though the element's background is transparent on smaller screens.
+This was solved by adding custom class names to the relevant elements and then adding box shadows using media queries.

 #### Unfixed Bugs

-- Custom box shadow is applied to the welcome message area which still appears on smaller screens even though the element's background is transparent on smaller screens.

 - When adding a restaurant, if a restaurant with that same name already exists an error is thrown, but the list of dishes disappear.

-- Any logged in user can access the edit page of any restaurant if the type in the correct url.
+- Any logged in user can access the edit page of any restaurant if they type in the correct url.

 ## Deployment